dtinth/html5-animation-video-renderer/README.md

 # html5-animation-video-renderer

-A Node.js script that renders an HTML5-based animation (\*) into a high-quality video.
+A Node.js script that renders an HTML5-based animation into a high-quality video (supports at least 1080p60).
 It renders the animation frame-by-frame using Puppeteer without using screen capturing, so no frameskips!

 It works by opening a headless browser and calls `seekToFrame(frameNumber)` for each frame of your animation.